-If this valve does not work properly, food and stomach acid can enter the esophagus and cause a condition called gastroesophageal reflux (GERD).
+If this valve does not work correctly, food and stomach acid can enter the esophagus and cause gastroesophageal reflux (GERD).

-During the manometry test, a thin, pressure-sensitive tube is passed through the nose, along the back of the throat, through the esophagus, and into the stomach.
+A thin, pressure-sensitive tube is passed through the nose, along the back of the throat, through the esophagus, and into the stomach during the manometry test.

 How does esophageal manometry work?

-Your esophagus moves food from your throat to your stomach with a wave motion called peristalsis.
+Your esophagus moves food from your throat to your stomach with a peristalsis wave motion.
 Manometry will indicate how well the esophagus can perform peristalsis.